A1-exe/ProjectTwo/README.md

-# Project One
+# ProjectTwo
-Drafting phase.
+An stylized extension of [ProjectOne](https://github.com/A1-exe/ProjectOne).